twwright/twwright/README.md

 ### Hey there! 👋

-- 🔭 I’m currently working on a couple of different Rails projects:
+- 🔭 I’m working on a couple of different Rails projects:
 > [**Workle**](http://twwright.github.io/workle), a somewhat simple enterprise app designed specifically for my current company.
 It's written in Rails and styled with some Bootstrap and minimal JS.

 > [**DashDashHelp**](http://twwright.github.io/dashdashhelp), a community-driven web app for asking and answering questions while working through online course curriculum.
 It's written in Rails as a module project for the Flatiron School.